kubes/igfoo-spring/src/main/resources/README.txt

 have a canonical url element.
 Links also have a shorthand form.
 If using the shorthand type is "text/css" and href is the string value.

+{
+    "aliases" : {
+      "core.css" : "/css/core/core.css",
+      "jquery.js" : "/js/vendor/jquery-1.4.4.min.js",
+    }
+}

+The global-assets.json file can configure aliases along with the standard link, script, and meta elements.
+Aliases can then be used as either key or values anywhere in any of the asset config files.
+This is especially useful when you have an element, such as a script, that is used in many different places but not globally.

+[
+  {
+    "path": "/example2.html",
+    "scripts" : [
+      "${jquery.js}",
+    ],
+    "links" : [
+      "${core.css}"
+    ]
+  }
+]

+In this example the jquery.js and core.css aliases would be replaced with their corresponding full values before being displayed on the page.
+Note the opening and closing tags for defining ${aliases}.

 The asset manager tags are included on the JSP page using JSP tags.

 <%@ taglib prefix="assets" uri="igfoo-assets.tld" %>